MachineCognitis/C.math.NET/README.md

 # C.math.NET
-Implementation of some of the C/C++ standard math functions in .NET.
+Implementation of some of the C/C++ standard mathematical functions in .NET.